Guitar45628/AI-Lab/README.md

 ## Introduction
 Welcome to the AI-Lab series!
 This README file serves as a comprehensive guide to the labs in this series.
 Each lab is designed to build your skills in AI, starting from the basics and moving to more advanced topics.

-## Lab 1: Getting Started with NumPy and Pandas
+## Lab 1: The Python Library Testing

 In this lab, you will get familiar with **NumPy** and **Pandas**, two essential libraries for data manipulation and analysis in Python.
 The lab will introduce you to basic functionalities and how to use these libraries for handling data.